jenna-theresa01/react-restaurant/pseudocode/pseudocode.md

 >> price
 >> spice level
 >>> category will be defined where the dish will be placed within the menu: breakfast, dinner, etc

+###### what are the connections between each component page and how will I refer back to them on page.js?

+> start on page.js and import MyTitle.js to page and export MyTitle
+>> write functions on my title file to create the the title at the top of the page
+>>> what else goes in MyTitle?
+>>>> I want to be able to set state with the title: making it a link to the landing screen

+> then connect page.js to new file called NavBar.js by importing and exporting correct file names
+>> create and write functions in NavBar file
+>>> I want 3 items in NavBar: about, menu, and contact
+>>>> I would like each nav location to be linked to another page. the menu nav will be linked to landing page
+>> create a dropdown with the menu nav to be able to refer to the appropriate subsection within the menu

+> i want to create a "card file" that will be the holder of all the food items that I want to add to my menu
+>